Headshot of Dr.Jennifer Bowie

 Books

 2014.
 The View from the Bench and Chambers: Examining Judicial Process and Decision Making on the U.S. Courts of Appeals.
-University of Virginia Press. (with Donald R. Songer and John Szmer)
+Charlottesville, VA: University of Virginia Press. (with Donald R. Songer and John Szmer).

 Journal Articles